RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: Do not autofocus key field when loading a page with a wireless key field (issue introduced in 374_720).
+  - FIXED: Router crash when using a key/cert larger than 2999 bytes.
+  - FIXED: Router believed that NTP wasn't properly working after a LAN or wireless service restart (issue introduced in 374_720).
+  - FIXED: IPv6 client list was incorrectly displayed if a client didn't have a known hostname (Asus bug)

 3.0.0.4.374.33 Beta 3 (21-Sept-2013):